 China and the Church in China, Part 3: Acts

 Editor’s note: Wang Jianguo is the collective pseudonym for a group of Chinese house church pastors writing and thinking critically about issues related to the spread of Christianity in their nation.
 They are committed to preaching a grace-centered gospel, developing resources for the church, and loving China’s urban centers.
 This pastor is currently studying at a seminary in the States, but plans to return to China once his studies are complete.
-You can read the rest of this series at these links: Part 1, Part 2
+You can read the rest of this series here: Part 1, Part 2, part 4.

 The fourth section, I call Acts.
 In 2008, the earthquake happened.
 [It measured 8.0 on the Richter scale and occurred on May 12, 2008, in Sichuan, China.]
 There have been other earthquakes since, but this was the biggest and worst, with the most deaths.